Insider Tips for Overcoming Culture Shock in Berlin, Germany

 2. Stay open-minded

-Being open to everyone and different, unique ways of life has helped a lot with the cultural immersion process.
+Being open to everyone and having different, unique ways of life has helped a lot with the cultural immersion process.
 It was definitely hard at first but it ultimately paid off in the end.

 3. Keep at it and live the culture

-Practice make perfect, right?
+Practice makes perfect, right?
 After living in Germany for nine months, I find it somewhat strange to smile at strangers, as well.
 Don’t get me wrong, I’ll go right back to my Minnesota way of life if I ever go visit!
 But adapting to German culture has taught me another way of thinking about my interactions with strangers and friendliness altogether.

 4. Staying positive